yaseen95/etchedjournal/DesignConsiderations.md

 # Design Considerations

+### Server knows as little as possible
+A key goal is that the server should know as little as possible.
+The extent to how we do this is subjective and it's important to clarify them.

+Knowing as little as possible is achieved in a few ways:
+1. As much as possible is encrypted
+2. Encryption is done client side
+3. Client side encryption **strong** encryption settings.
+So that it is basically infeasible to decrypt.

+#### Up for debate
+- Logging:
+    - Should we log user ids?
+    - Should we log IPs?
+- Crash reporting
+    - Do we use third party providers?

 ### Should the backend allow users to update an Etch?
 This is a question of the backend solely i.e. do you we have an "edit etch" endpoint?
 The frontend won't allow it, but should the backend support it?